-“The Go For It Programme was a tremendous support and my Business Advisor, Lawrence Greer from LEDCOM in Larne genuinely couldn’t do enough to help at each stage of the process.
+“The Go For It Programme offered tremendous support and my Business Advisor, Lawrence Greer from LEDCOM in Larne genuinely couldn’t do enough to help at each stage of the process.
 He really helped me focus my business objectives and work out my numbers with a clear and concise business plan.
 Once I had this I was able to secure the necessary loan to launch Powdertek NI.

 I have been open less than a month and I’m already busy with various customers including major contracts.

 “I have been open less than a month and I’m already busy with various customers including major contracts with local bicycle manufacturer Mango Bikes to powder coat their bike frames, as well as JRM Services for the refurbishment of alloy wheels.

 “I am really looking forward to the year ahead.
 My ambition is to establish Powdertek NI as Northern Ireland’s leading powder coating and shot blasting specialist.”

 The Go For It programme is delivered free of charge by a team of highly experienced business mentors through Northern Ireland’s wide network of enterprise agencies.
 It provides expert advice and help with developing a robust business plan in order to help turn ideas into a reality.

 Lawrence Greer, Business Advisor with LEDCOM in Larne said; “Chris joined the Go For It Programme with a clear idea for a business and he had already done a significant amount of research into its viability to succeed, as well as having a number of future customer leads.